 During the eye test the optometrist checks if you need glasses, but they do much more than that too.
-When you have your eyes examined, the optometrist checks for eye diseases like glaucoma that you might not be aware that you are developing.
-They can also see signs of conditions like high blood pressure and diabetes when they check the eye.
+When you have your eyes examined, the optometrist checks for signs of eye diseases like glaucoma that you might not be aware that you are developing.
+They can also see possible signs of conditions like high blood pressure and diabetes when they check the eye.

 Optometrists recommend that most people should get their eyes tested every two years.
 For some people, it is important to have an eye test more frequently.
 Here are a few groups that might be recommended to come back sooner:

 Your history – the optometrist or a trained member of the team will ask about your medical history, medication and whether anyone in your family has eye problems.
 You should tell the optometrist or their colleague about any difficulties you have with focusing, headaches or other problems.

 Checking your eye health – the optometrist might shine a bright light close to your eyes to check the inside and outside of the eyes for signs of disease.
 Alternatively, they look through a special lens which helps give a clear, magnified view of the back of the eye called the retina.

 Checking your vision – the optometrist will ask you to read letters on a chart and use different lenses to see how much your vision can be improved for distant and near objects.

 Checking how your eyes work together – the optometrist will ask you to look at a letter or object and will then cover one eye at a time to see how well your eyes work together.

 Checking the pressure inside your eyes – the front of your eye is filled with fluid, and sometimes the pressure of the fluid rises which can cause sight loss.
 The optometrist should check the pressure of your eyes at every test once you reach the age of 40.
 This can be done with a machine that blows a little puff of air on the eye or by resting a small probe on the eye.